-This is where PourMyBeer’s technology comes into play.
+This is where PourMyBeer’s drink system technology comes into play.
 With the restaurant industry being the most labor-intensive, adding self-pour technology resolves several of these issues at once, offering a lowered carbon footprint, convenience, and speed to customers.
 Self-pour technology allows customers to go from door to pour in under 30 seconds, while operators can save on labor costs.

 Staff-pour is what you imagine when you think of a traditional bar or drink experience.
 Customers order drinks from their table and wait for a bartender to make them and then for their waiter to serve them.
 Most bars, restaurants, and other businesses in the industry use this method of beverage dispense.